 When I was younger, I seemed to have the perfect childhood.
 Everyone that saw me or knew me thought that I lived a charmed life.
 However, behind the scenes was a completely different story.

 As a teenager, I started cutting, hitting, or doing anything I could to hurt myself—partly because I hated myself and partly because I felt nothing.
 Physical pain was a small something I could feel.
 It allowed me to finally feel some release and control over my life.
+Self harm is something not understood by many and I was looked at as crazy and mentally unstable, when in reality, I was just in so much anguish for the things going on in my life, I didn't know what else to do.

 Maybe you can relate to some of this story, and maybe you can’t.
 But we’ve all been through hard things.
 We aren’t here to compare trials or judge others.
 We are here to lift and help each other through those hard times.
 Whether it’s the death of a loved one, illness, miscarriage, abuse, depression, anxiety, work, kids, finances, marriage or any other number of struggles, we all know what heartache feels like.
 The cause of the pain may be different, but the feelings are the same.